Planning a trip to Utah?

 Ideally, plan for at least three nights in Moab, though five would be a great amount to see all of Arches and a good part of Canyonlands.

 We stayed in a pet-friendly motel (see cat in the story above) that we found on Booking.com.
-We always find the best prices on Booking, though some may have better luck on Airbnb.
+We always find the best prices on Booking and their cancellation policy as well as customer service are fantastic.

 Finally, if you’d like to experience the red rock desert but are concerned about striking it out on your own, there are a few Moab tours that you can join.